)

 Here’s what you need to know about group travel insurance, how it works, and when it might make sense for you to add it to your trip plans.

-What is group travel insurance, and why is it important?
+What is group travel insurance?

 Group travel insurance is a type of insurance policy that covers a group of people taking a trip together.
 This could include families, friends, school groups, or sports teams.
 While what’s considered a group varies by insurer, it generally refers to 10 or more people traveling together.

 When deciding whether to insure a group of travelers, travel insurance companies typically look at the number and ages of the people traveling, the total trip cost, and the destination.
 Some insurers may also impose age restrictions for group travel insurance.
-That’s why it’s important to carefully review the terms and conditions of your group travel policy to understand its specific coverage, limits, and exclusions.
+That’s why it’s important to review the terms and conditions of your group travel policy carefully to understand its specific coverage, limits, and exclusions.

 How group travel insurance works

-Cost of group travel insurance
+How much does group travel insurance cost?

 Group travel insurance policies usually have different tiers.
 For example, Allianz offers basic, prime, and premier group travel insurance plans.
 As the name suggests, the basic plan offers the least coverage and benefits but has the cheapest rate.